dannychemm123/danshop/README.md

 ## Project Overview

-Our eCommerce website allows users to browse products, add them to the cart, and purchase them.
+This is an eCommerce website that allows users to browse products, add them to the cart, and purchase them.
 It includes features like user authentication, product reviews, and order management.

 ## Features